 Ronny Cox (DELIVERANCE, THE CAR, ROBOCOP, SCISSORS, DEEP BLUE SEA) plays Vilos Cohaagen, a real Ming-The-Merciless character who rules Mars with an Iron Fist.
 On the rebel side is Kuato (Marshall Bell: MANHUNTER, A NIGHTMARE ON ELM STREET II: Freddy's Revenge, INNOCENT BLOOD, THE PUPPET MASTERS, NATURAL BORN KILLERS) a mysterious figure hidden in secrecy.

-In the center of the conflict lies a secret 500,000 years old.
-A massive machine built by the long extinct race of Martians.
+In the center of the conflict lies a 500,000 years old secret: A massive machine built by the long extinct race of Martians.
 The question of course is: Is it real or Rekall?
 Though this is a knock-down-drag-out action movie, it also raises some canny questions concerning both reality and self-identity.
 Questions that were raised again the same year in the bizarre JACOB'S LADDER and more recently in DARK CITY, THE THIRTEENTH FLOOR, DONNIE DARKO, THE MATRIX, THE SIXTH SENSE and STIR OF ECHOES.

-Too bad this movie earns a
+Too bad this movie earns an

 !!!UNFAIR RACIAL CLICHÉ ALERT!!!: